Erunn/Linux/README.md

   ### 3. Systemd: TPM & Security Masking

 If you suse a standard BTFRS partition without LUKS encryption, the 5+ second delay caused by the system polling the TPM 2.0 can be eliminated by masking the relevant services.
+This way, we are avoiding a Software Delay, by preventing systemd from waiting for the chip to initialize

   ```
   sudo systemctl mask \